matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Syllabus Overview/Syllabus.md

 The ISO/IEC/IEEE 29119-3 standard includes templates and examples for test progress reports (called test status reports) and test completion reports.

 ## 5.3.3.
 Communicating the Status of Testing
-The best means of communicating test status varies, depending on test management concerns, organizational test strategies, regulatory standards, or, in the case of self-organizing teams (see section 1.5.2), on the team itself.
+The best means of communicating test status varies, depending on test management concerns, organisational test strategies, regulatory standards, or, in the case of self-organizing teams (see section 1.5.2), on the team itself.
 The options include:
 * Verbal communication with team members and other stakeholders
 * Dashboards (e.g., CI/CD dashboards, task boards, and burn-down charts)
 * Electronic communication channels (e.g., email, chat)